-the fields.
+The selected fields are FieldID = 331 ($l=8^{\circ}59$, $b=8^{\circ}69$), FieldID = 538 ($l=44^{\circ}64$, $b=3^{\circ}09$), FieldID = 769 (($l=91^{\circ}87$, $b=2^{\circ}38$)l=91.87 deg, b=-2.38 deg) and FieldID = 309 ($l=230^{\circ}68$, $b=2^{\circ}98$).
+Fig. 4 shows the stellar density of the four selected fields.
+The different colouring correspond to different densities.
+Some structure of lower and higher density regions can be seen in the fields.
 The white circles are masked regions due to saturated stars and the horizontal and vertical gaps are chip gaps between the 16 CCDs.
-The two white square areas in FieldID 331 are individual quadrants which were not processed.
-FieldID=331 was observed in three consecutive nights for 1.5 hrs each night.
-FieldID=538 was observed for two consecutive nights for 1.5 hrs and 2.5 hrs.
-FieldID=769 was observed for two consecutive nights for 3 hrs per night and FieldID=309 was observed for two consecutive nights for 1.7 hrs and 3 hrs.
-See Table A1, A2 and A3 for more details.
-The four selected fields represent a large range of stellar densities from ≈ 10 million individual light curves for FieldID=331, ≈ 5.8 million for FieldID=538, ≈ 3.8 million for FieldID=769 and ≈ 2.3 million for FieldID=309.
+The two white square areas in FieldID 331 are individual quadrants, which were not processed.
+FieldID = 331 was observed in three consecutive nights for 1.5 h each night.
+FieldID = 538 was observed for two consecutive nights for 1.5 and 2.5 h.
+FieldID = 769 was observed for two consecutive nights for 3 h per night and FieldID = 309 was observed for two consecutive nights for 1.7 and 3 h.
+See Tables A1-A3 for more details.
+The four selected fields represent a large range of stellar densities from \approx 10 million individual light curves for FieldID = 331, \approx 5.8 million for FieldID = 538, \approx 3.8 million for FieldID = 769, and \approx 2.3 million for FieldID = 309.

 Different statistics can be used to evaluate whether an object is considered variable or not.
-We decided to use the interquartile range (IQR) which corresponds to the difference between the upper and lower quartile value.
+We decided to use the IQR which corresponds to the difference between the upper and lower quartile values.
 The main advantage of IQR is that it is a robust statistic not affected by extreme outliers due to individual bad photometry data points and therefore a better estimate of the general spread around the median magnitude.
 When there are outliers in a sample, the median and IQR are best used to summarize a typical value and the variability in the sample, respectively.
 Large variability in the light curve leads to a larger IQR.

-To estimate whether an object is variable in the high-cadence Galactic Plane data we used the following approach.
+To estimate whether an object is variable in the high-cadence Galactic plane data, we used the following approach.
 We calculate the median ZTF-r band magnitude for each object.
 The full magnitude range of all objects in a ZTF field is binned into several bins and each object is added to a bin based on its median magnitude.
 We used bin sizes of 0.5 mag between 12 and 16.5 mag where the IQR is constant at ≈ 0.02 mag for non-variable sources.
-Above 16.5 mag we used bin sizes of 0.2 mag because the IQR for non-variable sources is increasing with increasing magnitudes to ≈ 0.2 mag at the faint end at ZTF-r=20.5 mag because the underlying noise of the sources is increasing for fainter sources.
+Above 16.5 mag, we used bin sizes of 0.2 mag because the IQR for non-variable sources is increasing with increasing magnitudes to ≈ 0.2 mag at the faint end at ZTF-r = 20.5 mag because the underlying noise of the sources is increasing for fainter sources.
 Each bin contains at least a few thousand objects.

 For each magnitude bin, we then calculate a histogram of IQR values.
 If there are only constant sources with a similar noise pattern, a normal distribution in an IQR histogram is expected.
 An excess of variable light curves will result in a deviation from a normal distribution towards more objects with larger IQR values.
-To estimate the excess and number of variable objects we fit a Gaussian to each IQR histogram and define an object as variable if, in a given histogram bin, less than 5 % of the sources in that magnitude bin are considered constant based on the Gaussian fit.
-Figure 5 shows two examples of IQR histograms with Gaussian fits of FieldID=309 and FieldID=331 for the magnitude range 15.5 - 16 mag.
-The orange curve corresponds to the Gaussian fit of the underlying histogram and the red dashed line corresponds to the IQR limit above which we call an object a variable.
+To estimate the excess and number of variable objects, we fit a Gaussian to each IQR histogram and define an object as variable if, in a given histogram bin, less than 5 per cent of the sources in that magnitude bin are